aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/shape-options/read-color-of-shape-s-glow-effect/_index.md

 type: docs
 weight: 330
 url: /javascript-cpp/read-color-of-shape-s-glow-effect/
 description: Learn how to read the color of a shape's glow effect using Aspose.Cells for JavaScript via C++.
 ---

 ## Possible Usage Scenarios

-If you want to read the color of the glow effect of any shape, then please use the [**Shape.color**](https://reference.aspose.com/cells/javascript-cpp/gloweffect/#color--) property.
+If you want to read the color of the glow effect of any shape, then please use the [**Shape.glow.color**](https://reference.aspose.com/cells/javascript-cpp/gloweffect/#color--) property.
 It will help you find the various properties relating to the color of the glow effect of the shape.

-## Read Color of the Glow Effect of Shape
+## Read the Color of the Glow Effect of a Shape

 Please see the following sample code and its [source excel file](22774108.xlsx) and the console output for your reference.
-The following screenshot shows the glow effect of the shape inside the source excel file when viewed in Microsoft Excel.
+The following screenshot shows the glow effect of the shape inside the source Excel file when viewed in Microsoft Excel.

 ![todo:image_alt_text](read-color-of-shape-s-glow-effect_1.png)

-## JavaScript code to read color of shape's glow effect
+## JavaScript code to read the color of a shape's glow effect

 ```html
 <!DOCTYPE html>